schmaustech/quay-quickstart-blog/README.md

 quay-operator   quay-operator   redhat-operators   stable-3.6
 ~~~

-With the Quay operator running we next need to create a namespace where the Red Hat Quay registry will run the require pods:
+With the Red Hat Quay operator running we next need to create a namespace where the Red Hat Quay registry will run the require pods:

 ~~~bash
 $ oc create namespace quay-poc namespace/quay-poc created
 ~~~

 Once the namespace created we can move onto generating an initial config.yaml for Red Hat Quay.
-In this configuration we are going to specify a quayadmin super and enable the ability to use the Red Hat Quay API:
+In this configuration we are going to specify a quayadmin superuser and enable the ability to use the Red Hat Quay API which will allow us in future steps to configure the quayadmin user and additional requirements for our registry.
+Create the config.yaml using the example below:

 ~~~bash
 $ cat << EOF > ~/config.yaml